Tinka8/twitchbot/README.md

 ## twitchbot

-Generic twitch bot which responds to commands in twitch chat.
+Generic twitch bot that responds to commands in twitch chat.

 ### Installation